 The hybrid long-term care annuity takes a regular deferred fixed annuity with a fixed interest rate, but uses a portion of the interest earnings to fund a long-term care rider.
 This type of annuity benefits both its owners (who may always withdraw the funds at a later date) as well as beneficiaries – if no long-term care for the owner is needed, the annuity may be bequeathed, bypassing probate.

 Charitable gift annuities allow you to generate income, minimize taxes, and donate to a charitable organization all at once.
 You make a large donation – in some cases, as little as $5,000 – to a single charity that is put into a reserve account and invested.
 Based on your age at the time of the donation, you will receive a fixed periodic payout for life.
 After you die, the charity receives the remainder of your donation.

 Aside from the income generated by these charitable gift annuities, you may also be able to claim a tax deduction at the time of your original donation, based on the estimated amount that the charity will receive after all annuity payments have been made.
 Based on your life expectancy, part of the payments you receive may also be tax-free.

 Benefits include a guaranteed lifetime income stream (some of which may be tax-free), an immediate tax deduction of the donation, and flexibility in gift types (cash, personal property, securities).
 The drawbacks: once you make the donation, it cannot be refunded.
 Additionally, the income stream generated by the charitable gift annuity will not be adjusted for inflation.

 There are many types of annuities and though some have a bad rap, the right annuity can be the best solution for an investor’s retirement needs.
-If you would like to learn more about annuities and whether one may be a good option for you, request a free conversation with a member of our financial advisor network today!
+If you would like to learn more about annuities and whether one may be a good option for you, request a complimentary, no obligation conversation with a member of our financial advisor network today!